Salt Dough Star Ornaments

 Your family will have such fun making these salt dough star ornaments.
 This is a perfect family craft for the holidays.
-Make this ornament craft project for your tree, or to gift for the holidays.
+Make this ornament craft project for your tree or to gift for the holidays.

 salt dough star ornaments hero

 What is it about crafts and children?
-Children love making things and as an activity, it can be a great way to get them away from technology or other things that can be a distraction.
+Children love making things, and as an activity, it can be a great way to get them away from technology or other things that can be a distraction.

-Your family will have such fun making these salt dough ornaments and I can’t wait to share with you exactly how you can do it.
+Your family will have such fun making these salt dough ornaments, and I can’t wait to share with you exactly how you can do it.

-This simple holiday craft is a perfect project for the family to do together and children young and old will love to get involved.
-The ornaments can be used on your tree, and/or given as gifts.
+This simple holiday craft is a perfect project for the family to do together, and children, young and old, will love to get involved.
+The ornaments can be used on your tree and/or given as gifts.

 You could even tie them to presents as an unusual and unique gift tag.
 The options are endless.
-So if you want to find out how to make salt dough star ornaments then here is everything you need to know to make them yourself.
+So if you want to find out how to make salt dough star ornaments, then here is everything you need to know to make them yourself.

 Supplies